Blood Pressure

 • Root vegetables and legumes, which contribute potassium and fiber8

-• Whole grains, which also contain potassium and support heart health9
+• Whole grains, which also contain potassium and support heart attack symptoms in women health9

 Foods High in Fiber